Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [103, 100, 102]])
 ```

-This is the array we wanted.
+This is the array we want.
 We sort of constructed it using only indexing
 operations, but we didn't actually do `a[idx]` for some index `idx`.
 Instead,
 we just listed the index of each individual element.